tchenuag/csppython/_sources/ch1/0106-operators-2.rst

 	What will be the result of the following code? print "John" + "Smith"

+Using addition with strings, or joining them together, is called **string concatenation**.

-One important thing to note when combining strings is that they are combined, character for character.
+One important thing to note when using string concatenation is that they are combined character for character.
 That means that if you are combining a first and last name, one of your strings has to have a space, or the result will not have any spaces!

 See the following examples:
 	- ``"hi" + "there" ==> "hithere"``